6/14/2020

 Chief Financial Officer

-Yeah.
-So we've had a very good consumer, very, very good consumer deposit growth, excuse me, through the quarter.
-I think that we've benefited from the investments that we've made in our digital capabilities, as you've seen.
-The digital deposit sales grow meaningfully, you know, as high as $12 billion as we ended the quarter.
-And we continue to see those benefits play out both in our market and outside of our markets, which, as you know, has been part of our strategy to ensure that we're leveraging the breadth of our customer base, you know, in cards that has a broader presence in the U.S. than we do in terms of a retail banking footprint.
+We've had very good consumer deposit growth through the quarter.
+I think that we've benefited from the investments that we've made in our digital capabilities, as you've seen the digital deposit sales grow meaningfully as high as $12 billion as we ended the quarter.
+And we continue to see those benefits play out both in our market and outside of our markets, which, as you know, has been part of our strategy to ensure that we're leveraging the breadth of our customer base in cards that has a broader presence in the U.S. than we do in terms of a retail banking footprint.
 And so we continue to see those benefits of the strategy play out.
-You know, some of that is fueled by some of the things that I've mentioned earlier in terms of, you know, the stimulus that's out there and the delay in terms of tax payments.
-But nonetheless, we've been able to capture upside from both new and existing clients.
-And we expect to continue to do that, you know, through the balance of the year.
-I'd also highlight, I know your question was around consumers specifically, but I would also highlight that we're also seeing, you know, very good continued traction on the institutional side, you know, in our TTS franchise and that growth in many ways is, as we've seen and worked very closely with our corporate clients to shore up their liquidity positions, whether it was early on where they were drawing on lines or in the quarter where we partnered with those same clients to access the capital markets, you know, we've been kind of that partner of choice, that flight to quality on both the consumer side in the U.S. and internationally as well as the institutional side.
+Some of that is fueled by some of the things that I've mentioned earlier in terms of the stimulus that's out there and the delay in terms of tax payments, but nonetheless we've been able to capture upside from both new and existing clients, and we expect to continue to do that through the balance of the year.
+I'd also highlight, I know your question was around consumers specifically, but I would also highlight that We're also seeing very good continued traction on the institutional side in our TTS franchise, and that growth in many ways is, as we've seen and worked very closely with our corporate clients to shore up their liquidity positions, whether it was early on where they were drawing on lines or in the quarter where we partnered with those same clients to access the capital markets.
+You know, we've been kind of that partner of choice, that flight to quality on both the consumer side in the U.S. and internationally, as well as the institutional side.

 speaker

 Yeah, no, I figured the institutional was extremely strong.
-I was just wondering out of that, you know, is there more room for the consumer to accelerate and kind of move it forward from here?
-Yeah,
+I was just wondering out of that, you know, Is there more room for the consumer to accelerate and kind of move it forward from here?

 speaker